-You explain that one of your team's greatest strengths is your real experience and understanding of how business can change from day to day.
+You explain that one of your team's greatest strengths is your real experience and understanding of how business can change direction from day to day.
 In order to be responsive and competitive, it's necessary to adapt to these changes.
 You show the brochure for the midscale product and explain that this product would be an excellent solution for a company that just scans documents.
 But for digital video, a more capable solution is required.
 You share the product specification and qualify the product to meet your customer's needs.
 During your presentation, the administrative assistant returns with the printed specification report.
 Not missing a beat, you distribute copies to everyone and conclude your presentation.
-You make brief eye contact with your colleague, who raises an eyebrow just before your customer's chief decision maker, Julie, aggressively shakes your hand and thanks you profusely for your time and extra effort.
+You make brief eye contact with your colleague, who raises an eyebrow just before your customer's chief decision-maker, Julie, aggressively shakes your hand and thanks you profusely for your time and the extra effort you made to understand their needs.
+After the big sale is closed, the promotion, the new company car, and corner office . . . you get the idea.